na-na-hi/renget/archive/chrprompt2.md

 > A: Don't scold me for my gluttony, I can't help it!
 I used to be ripped, but ever since I acquired a mysterious case of head trauma, I've had the insatiable urge to eat.
 Spicy food is my favorite, although anything's good, really.

 Q2: Most embarassing thing you've done due to your hunger?
+Q3: What are the upsides and downsides of travelling with Asana?

+###Asana
+Q1: In your travels, you've been exposed to or taught a number of crafts, such as baking and pottery.
+Are you interested in pursuing these arts further?
+Q2: How do you feel about bounty-hunting?
+Would you ever settle down?
+Or is life on the road all you crave?

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?